ShemDennis/Phase_2_Project/README.md

 # Phase Two Project

-This is our Data Science phase 2 project, Contributed equally by Limo Dennis, Ronoh Peter, Osoro Delvin, Thuo Boniface and Gitau Joy.
+This is a Data Science phase 2 project, Contributed equally by Limo Dennis, Ronoh Peter, Osoro Delvin, Thuo Boniface and Gitau Joy.

 ## Project Overview
 This project aims to use exploratory data analysis to generate insights for a business stakeholder who is interested in creating a new movie studio and requires data insights to help decide what type of films to create.